mahowak/priming_replication/README.md

 The exp1_items.csv and exp2_items.csv folders contain the items run in the pilot, which may differ from the final items run (which appear in the folders exp1 and exp2).

+# convert_ibex_to_csv.R

+This takes the raw Ibex files and converts them to a csv for coding.
+We then copy to a Google Doc and perform blind coding, and save the output as coded csvs.